Fencing Equipment

 If you plan on competing, you will need at least two weapons and bodywires.

-If you are considering purchasing your own equipment, please feel free t
+If you are considering purchasing your own equipment, please feel free to talk to your coach, or another senior fencer.

 Equipment Vendors